Last Updated: March 6, 2023

 7. Michael Palins (Various Adventures around the world)

-Michael Palin, a former Monty Python member along with Jon Cleese, has been producing top-notch travel series for years and is also a little more old-school than Rick Steves.
-His shows tend to focus on longer adventures, similar to A Long Way Round, although perhaps not quite as challenging.
+Michael Palin, a former Monty Python member and Jon Cleese, has been producing top-notch travel series for years and is a little more old-school than Rick Steves.
+His shows focus on longer adventures, similar to A Long Way Round, although perhaps not as challenging.

-They are fun to watch and you certainly get to see some of the lesser-explored regions of the world.
-Although, some of these series will be a little dated by now – I remember watching some of them decades ago!
+They are fun to watch, and you certainly get to see some of the lesser-explored regions of the world.
+Although some of these series will be a little dated by now – I remember watching some decades ago!

 Michael Palin’s Around the World in 80 Days